A-Star100/A-Star100.github.io/README.md

    `<script>function updateConnectionStatus() { let online = navigator.onLine; if (!online) { alert("You are offline.
 To save this page, please use your browser's 'Save As' feature."); } } updateConnectionStatus(); window.addEventListener('offline', updateConnectionStatus);</script>
 `
+For styles, add the HTML snippet given: `<link rel="stylesheet" href="style.css">`.
+You can modify this to modify your local websites styling.
+If you do this, remove any pre-existing `<style>` tags in older HTML pages in the source.

 3. Open Terminal or Command Line, then use the `cd` command to change the directory to the one the source code is in.
 4. Use [Node.js](https://github.com/nodejs/node) and use [npm](https://www.npmjs.com/) to install Node.js if you want to, or if you have Python, type in: